-Figure 2.6 MySQL Package Installer Wizard: Summary
+Figure 2.5 MySQL Package Installer Wizard: Summary

-MySQL server is now installed, but it is not loaded (or started) by default.
-Use either launchctl from the command line, or start MySQL by clicking "Start" using the MySQL preference pane.
-For additional information, see Chapter 3, Installing a MySQL Launch Daemon, and Chapter 4, Installing and Using the MySQL Preference Pane.
+MySQL server is now installed.
+If you chose to not start MySQL, then use either launchctl from the command line or start MySQL by clicking "Start" using the MySQL preference pane.
+For additional information, see Chapter 3, Installing and Using the MySQL Launch Daemon, and Chapter 4, Installing and Using the MySQL Preference Pane.
 Use the MySQL Preference Pane or launchd to configure MySQL to automatically start at bootup.